caoyang2002/movelgo/README.md

 - `./run.sh` Start the project

-  > check the package manager and start the RPC server, file server, and editor.
+  > check the package manager and start the complier server, file server, and editor UI.

 - `./status.sh` Check the running status